apigee/apigee-deploy-maven-plugin/README.md

 mvn apigee-enterprise:deploy -P<profile> -Dfile={file}
 ```
 The default configuration is "override" and in this option, the plugin polls to check if the deployment is complete across all pods.
-If you do not want the plugin to poll, please pass -Dapigee.options=async
+If you do not want the plugin to poll, please pass -Dapigee.options=async.
+This is available in v2.0.2 and later

 ```mvn apigee-enterprise:deploy -P<profile> -Dfile={file} -Dapigee.options=async```